Paste vs convert: getting Markdown into a real document the right way

 Press Cmd+Shift+V (or Ctrl+Shift+V) for "paste plain".
 Now the asterisks and hashes are still there as plain text, but at least the font is consistent with the document.
 You've stopped one problem and not started a better one.

 Some editors are slightly smarter and will silently strip the Markdown syntax.
-The result there is even worse:everything becomes flat prose.
+The result there's even worse: everything becomes flat prose.
 Headings vanish.
 Lists turn into paragraphs.
 Code blocks lose their monospacing.
 Tables collapse to comma-separated text.

 This always disappoints differently.
 The fail mode is "all the structure is gone".